exakat/php-dictionary/dictionary/dry.ini.rst

 The concept was coined in Andy Hunt and Dave Thomas's book The Pragmatic Programmer, in 1999.

 This principle is also known as Duplication is Evil.
-Its nemesis is WET : Write Everything Twice.
+Its nemesis is WET: Write Everything Twice.

 `Documentation <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`__

 See also https://en.wikipedia.org/wiki/The_Pragmatic_Programmer, https://gordonc.bearblog.dev/dry-most-over-rated-programming-principle/

-Related : :ref:`Write Everything Twice (WET) <wet>`
+Related : :ref:`Write Everything Twice (WET) <wet>`, :ref:`SOLID <solid>`